Vehicle Description

 history, the 2300 established a record comparable to Ettore

-Marchand coupe.
-Although much of its early history remains obscure,
+coupe.
+Although much of its early history remains obscure, it is

-it is known that the car was involved in an accident in 1934,
+known that the car was involved in an accident in 1934, prompting

-prompting the owner to replace it with a Bentley.
-After the war,
+the owner to replace it with a Bentley.
+After the war, the 8C

-the 8C reportedly resurfaced in Bolsover, England.
-With its engine
+reportedly resurfaced in Bolsover, England, with its engine removed

-removed from the chassis for rebuilding, the engineless 8C
+from the chassis for rebuilding.
+However, both the engine and

 Restorations Ltd. in Christchurch, New Zealand to be utilized in

-number on the right rear dog leg of newly constructed chassis
+on the right rear dog leg of newly constructed chassis rails.
+The

-rails.
-The heart of the car, Vittorio Jano's twin cam,
+heart of the car, Vittorio Jano's twin cam, eight-cylinder

-eight-cylinder masterpiece, was truly a passion project.
-Years of
+masterpiece, was truly a passion project.
+Years of searching,

-searching, buying, and trading until enough components were amassed
+buying, and trading until enough components were amassed to create

-to create an 8C rolling chassis.
-The powerplant that was completed
+an 8C powerplant that was ultimately completed by Jim Stokes

-of the components believed to be original will be available for
+breakdown of the engine build will be available for viewing upon

-viewing upon request.
-While in New Zealand, the rolling chassis was
+request.
+While in New Zealand, the rolling chassis was fitted with

-fitted with the motor, an original bonnet, 6C 1750 GTC gearbox
+the motor, an original bonnet, 6C 1750 gearbox, original steering

 Auto Restorations, it was finished to the same specifications of a